 Older wines, such as red Bordeaux or Châteauneuf-du-Pape don’t need to soften or open up.
 Extended time in a decanter will reduce the very characteristics of older wines that you want to retain.
 However, some older wines need to be decanted to remove the sediment and this is best done immediately before serving to retain its mature and delicate bouquet.
 Allow your wine to rest for at least an hour before you gently remove the cork and slowly pour it into a decanter while leaving the sediment in the bottle.
 Connoisseurs like to use a bright light source near the bottle to see when they’ve reached the sediment, but an easier way is to simply pour the wine through a wine filter with mesh screen to capture the sediment in the bottle.

-White wines will not generally benefit from decanting, but it does make a more impressive presentation than simply putting a bottle on the table.
+These will not generally benefit from decanting, but it does make a more impressive presentation than simply putting a bottle on the table.
 In that case, go for aesthetic value, such as the Riedel Horn decanter.